tflannagan/MusicPortfolio/README.md

 ## Track Attributions
 If using my tracks, please just credit the creator 💙

-## License
-This project is under the MIT License.
-Detailed information can be found in the LICENSE file.

 ## 🌐 Live Site

 You can see it live [here](https://tflannagan.github.io/MusicPortfolio/)!